spdx/spdx-online-tools/README-PRODUCTION.md

   * Dowload docker-compose: `sudo curl -L "https://github.com/docker/compose/releases/download/1.26.2/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose`
   * Set execution permissions for docker-compose: `sudo chmod +x /usr/local/bin/docker-compose`
   * Install AWS CLI - see the [Installing AWS CLI on Linux documentation](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html)
+  * Add the logged in user to the docker group following the [fixing docker permissions documentation](https://www.digitalocean.com/community/questions/how-to-fix-docker-got-permission-denied-while-trying-to-connect-to-the-docker-daemon-socket)
+  * Configure the AWS CLI for access to AWS with permissions to use ECR
 * Setup an IAM role to enable EC2 access to Amazon ECR
   * Create an IAM role using the EC2 use case with the policy AmazonEC2ContainerRegistryPowerUser
   * Attach the role to the EC2 instance